About the Division

 Staff Assessment and Research Resources

-The Student Life Assessment and Research staff site contains instructional materials, forms and other pertinent resources to guide staff assist staff in their assessment and research activities.
-This is an internal site for Division of Student Life staff and can be accessed here.
+The Student Life Assessment and Research staff site is an internal site with instructional materials, forms and other pertinent resources to guide Student Life staff in their assessment and research activities.

 Central Office Staff